vrtcreativelab/voicemachine/README.md

 ## Visualizer

-Since version 0.6 it's possible to output a .dot file, which you can feed to GraphViz in order to create a neat vizualisation.
+Since version 0.6 it's possible to output a .dot file, which you can feed to GraphViz in order to create a neat visualization.
 Use this code to do so:

     const { VoiceMachineForActionsSDK, Visualizer } = require("voicemachine");
     const flow = (machine) => {